Comprehensive exam

 The applicant should submit the documents via the online application system.
 The format of the documents can be .word or .pdf.

 The Department of Doctoral and Academic Affairs shall not be notified about the date of the comprehensive examination.
-The DoDAA will send all the necessary documents (including the protocols of the exam) to the examination board before the beginning of the exam period.
+The DoDAA will send all the necessary documents (including the protocols of the exam) to the examination committee before the beginning of the exam period.
 After the exam, the signed and dated protocols shall be submitted to the DoDAA, where the results will be entered into the NEPTUN system.

 Parts of the Comprehensive Exam: